 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Confirm that your solar installer is properly licensed.
-This helps ensure that the work is done correctly using the most up-to-date installation methods.
-There are five distinct types of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
-To earn a license, a contractor must take a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.
+Make sure you hire a licensed solar installer.
+This ensures that the work is done correctly using the most up-to-date installation methods.
+There are five specific types of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
+For a contractor to earn a license, an installer must complete a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

 Top-notch solar installations should include strong workmanship and performance guarantees.
 A workmanship guarantee covers installation defects, such as cracks in the panels, poor wiring, or poor alignment.
-A performance warranty guarantees a minimum energy output.
+A performance guarantee ensures a minimum energy output.
 Comprehensive warranties indicate that a solar company believes in its work.

 Incentive Amount: